kstenerud/concise-encoding/cbe-specification.md

 The string value "2000", however, will not clash.

-Map contents are stored as key-value pairs of objects:
+Map contents are stored as key-value pairs of objects.
+A key without a paired value is invalid:

     [79] [key 1] [value 1] [key 2] [value 2] ...
 [7b]